jpcozar/getstats-MitraStar-router-GPT-2541GNAC/README.md

 `pip install pexpect`

 ## Configuration: Exchanging keys
-We need to do a first manual ssh sesion with router to get key of router and add it to known hosts file so it isnt asked again, before expect (pexect) can work.
+We need to do a first manual ssh sesison with router to get RSA jet fubgerorubt and add it to known hosts file so it isn't asked again.
+That way, expect (pexect) can work.
 Somethign like that:

 `ssh <user>@<router IP>`